Anton Zensus

-Johann Anton Zensus (born February 1, 1958, in Bremerhaven) is a German radio astronomer.
+Johann Anton Zensus (born 1 February 1958, in Bremerhaven) is a German radio astronomer.
 He is director at the Max Planck Institute for Radio Astronomy (MPIfR) and honorary professor at the University of Cologne.
-He is chairman of the collaboration board of the Event Horizon Telescope (EHT).
+He is the founding chair of the collaboration board of the Event Horizon Telescope (EHT).
 The collaboration announced the first image of a black hole in April 2019.

 Career and research

 Zensus studied physics and astronomy in Cologne, Münster and Bonn and received his doctorate at the University of Münster in 1984.
 From 1985 to 1988 he worked as a post-doctoral fellow at Caltech and then as a research assistant at the National Radio Astronomy Observatory (NRAO) in Charlottesville.
 In 1997 he was appointed scientific member of the Max Planck Society and director at the MPIfR in Bonn.
 He has been an adjunct scientist at NRAO since 2001 and teaches as an Honorary Professor at the University of Cologne since 2005.

 As head of the research department for Very Long Baseline Interferometry (VLBI) at the MPIfR, his main research interest are extragalactic radio sources and active galactic nuclei, which he investigates with the VLBI method using radio telescopes on all continents and in space.
 His research group made decisive contributions to increasing the angular resolution and quality of radio astronomical images with VLBI by integrating the space-bound RadioAstron antenna into the VLBI system of radio telescopes and by developing VLBI with short wavelengths in the millimeter and sub-millimeter wavelength range.
 His group contributed to the integration of multi-antenna radio observatories (arrays) into the VLBI system by the so-called phasing technique, in which the antennas of an array are synchronized to form a single instrument by special software.

 Since 2017 Zensus has been coordinator of the European RadioNet consortium, in which institutions from 13 European countries participate.
-As Chairman of the Collaboration Board of the Event Horizon Telescope (EHT), Zensus is coordinating international efforts to map supermassive black holes in the universe.
+As Founding Chair of the Collaboration Board of the Event Horizon Telescope (EHT), Zensus has coordinated international efforts to map supermassive black holes in the universe.